 Daysy 2.0: You do not need any cables to sync with Daysy since Daysy now syncs to your smartphone or tablet via Bluetooth®!

 One or two skipped measurements are not a problem; Daysy will simply use your earlier data to calculate your fertility.
 Multiple missing values per cycle will lead to a higher number of red or yellow days.

 Simply press the activation button and your fertility status will be displayed.

 No. Daysy will only record the first measurement of the day.

-You can start using Daysy on any day of your cycle.
+You can immediately start with the measurements.
 If you were using hormonal birth control before, stop using it before you begin measuring.
 The first bleeding after coming off hormonal birth control is a withdrawal bleeding and must not be entered as your period.
-Please make sure your first menstruation entry is on the first day of active bleeding and flow.

 Below the tongue in the pocket next to your frenulum and with your mouth closed.
 It is best to measure on the same side each morning if comfortable.

 Yes, you can.
 Daysy is also reliable during the transition to menopause.
 If your ovulation is delayed or doesn't occur, Daysy will display more red and yellow days.
 Using Daysy will allow you to directly observe the changes that are happening to your cycle.